slowernews/wisdom-tldr/README.md

 Hint from interviews:
 People will describe your strengths, if you ask them why did you ask him for an interview.
 Than work from there.

+100% on one thing or 80% on 5 things!
+100% -> 100% time
+5 * 80% -> 5 * 20% = 100%

+I wouldn’t say I was hired because I’m really good with a piece of software, you are hired to problem solve: that problem being the brief and your solution being a design.
+No one cares how you get from A to B as long as you get there fast and the design looks good.
 -->